felipefa/angular-isbn-verifier/README.md

-### Brief
+# ISBN Validator

 The [ISBN-10 verification process](https://en.wikipedia.org/wiki/International_Standard_Book_Number) is used to validate book identification numbers.
-These normally contain dashes and look like: `3-598-21508-8`
+These normally contain dashes and look like: `3-598-21508-8`.
+This project was made as part of a coding challenge.

 ## ISBN